jamesplease/redux-resource/docs/introduction/motivation.md

 It's a developer's job to provide feedback to users about network requests.
 When using Redux, this means writing reducers that change the state based on the status of these requests.
-You can run into problems when you write these reducers by hand in projects with many resources.
+If your application has many resources, you can run into problems when you write these reducers by hand.

 For one, simply figuring out what information needs to be tracked can be difficult to figure out.
-It's not a simple problem to solve.
+Request tracking is a tough problem.

-Even if you do figure it out for some requests, it may be solved differently for different resources in your state tree.
+When you do figure out something that works, it may be implemented slightly differently for different resources in your state tree.
 This inconsistency will propagate to your view layer.
 Code bases that are not consistent are more difficult to maintain.

 Additionally, tracking all of this data for every request requires writing a lot of reducer code.
 You may omit writing some of that code to save on time.
-This contributes to consistency, and also gives you, as the developer, less data to use to provide feedback to your users.
+This contributes to inconsistency, and also gives you, as the developer, less data to use to provide feedback to your users.

 resourceful-redux is intended to solve these problems.
 It provides a system of